NargesKari/Computer-Architecture-Project-MIPS-processor-implementation-with-IO/README.md

 ## Key Features

 ✅ **Custom I/O Instructions**
-Added LED, TTY, and KB operations to MIPS ISA
+- Added LED, TTY, and KB operations to MIPS ISA
+- MIPS-I/O Communication: Control LEDs, TTY display, and keyboard input using custom MIPS instructions programmed in ROM.
+- Ready-to-Run Demos: Type "fib" to display the sequence on TTY and light up LEDs with Fibonacci numbers (1, 1, 2, 3, 5...).